Nepal: Khimti-Dhalkebar Transmission Line

 LAHURNIP filed a writ petition to the Supreme Court of Nepal requesting an interim order to halt construction of the project.

 Communities peacefully protested the Khimti-Dhalkebar 220 kV Transmission Line, resulting in a police charge and injuries to at least ten protesting women.

-Our advocacy has also ensured that all levels of World Bank staff and leadership are aware of the Bank’s due diligence and consultation failures that led to the extreme delays in construction of the transmission line, as well as environmental and social consequences for vulnerable local populations in the Sindhuli district.
+We also helped the communities to inform all levels of World Bank staff and leadership of the Bank’s failures in due diligence and consultation that led to the extreme delays in construction of the transmission line, as well as environmental and social consequences for vulnerable local populations in the Sindhuli district.

 - 19 May 2017 Lowenstein Clinic Releases Report on World Bank Inspection Panel By Yale Law School

 - 5 March 2017 Nepal: Indigenous Locals Demand that Development Projects Respect Their Rights By Dev Kumar Sunuwar, Minority Voices Newsroom

 - 1 March 2017 Power to the People… At What Cost?
 By Dev Kumar Sunuwar, Cultural Survival Quarterly Magazine

 - 10 August 2016 Nepal: respect the rights of communities affected by World Bank project By ESCR-Net

 - 5 May 2016 In Nepal, Fighting for The Rights of Indigenous Peoples By the Coalition for Human Rights in Development

 - 12 April 2016 Khimti-Dhalkebar transmission line construction resumes By the Himalayan Times